-\paragraph{Comments.} 1) The usual understanding of the two-dimensional EIT is the {\it construction} and {\it visualization} of some conformal copy of the surface with given DN map.
+\paragraph{Comments.} 1) In its traditional understanding, the two-dimensional EIT consists in the construction (or the visualization) of some conformal copy of the surface with given DN map.
+There are several approaches to perform this.
 The method of \cite{LU} is based on the simultaneous analytic continuation of harmonic functions from the boundary in the coordinates provided by each other.
-In the algebraic approach of \cite{B}, the conformal copy of a surface is constructed as a spectrum (the set of multiplucative linear functionals) of the algebra of holomorphic functions on the surface; the latter being determined up to isomorphism by DN map.
+In the algebraic approach of \cite{B}, the conformal copy of a surface is constructed as the spectrum (the set of multiplucative linear functionals) of the algebra of holomorphic functions on the surface; the latter being determined up to isomorphism by the DN map.
 As follows from the descriptions, both approaches are highly abstract and thus unsuitable for surface visualization.
 The method of \cite{HM,Michel} allows to construct the conformal copy as a part of an algebraic curve immersed in $\mathbb{CP}^2$ and thus is most appropriate for the visualization; however, this algorithm seems to be highly unstable under small perturbations of the DN map.
-Papers \cite{BK_stab_imm,BK_stab,K_stab} make use of holomorphic embeddings into high-dimensional spaces $\mathbb{C}^n$ instead, which leads to the proof of the (Teichm\"uller) stability of solutions to the EIT problem.
+The method of \cite{BK_stab_imm,BK_stab,K_stab} makes use of holomorphic embeddings into high-dimensional spaces $\mathbb{C}^n$ instead, which leads to the proof of the (Teichm\"uller) stability of solutions to the EIT problem.
 However, the applicability of the methods of these papers as an algorithm for construction a copy (including the stability of the solutions in the presence of noisy boundary data) has not been studied.